thekael99/project_4/README.md

 - Step 4: Create a CNN to Classify Dog Breeds (using Transfer Learning)
 - Step 5: Write Your Algorithm
 - Step 6: Test Your Algorithm
-- Step 7: Demo app
+- Step 7: Demo app using Streamlit

 ## Acknowledgements